chaozhi/RABBIT/README.md

 RABBIT
 ======

-A Mathematica pipeline for genetic analysis in multiparental populations.
+RABBIT was developped for reconstrucing ancestral blocks bit by bit in multiparental populations, which has been extended for genotype imputaiton and genetic map construction.
+Tested in Matheamtica 11.0.

 ##Getting started